 Free initial telephone session

-Reduced fees are available depending on circumstances, please ask for further details.
+Reduced fees are available depending on circumstances, please ask for further details, however I only hold 2 spaces a week for these rates.

 When I work

 Monday to Thursday 9am-8pm I am currently offering in-person counselling in my Barnstaple office.
-I also can offer online or telephone therapy if prefered.
+I also can offer online/video or telephone therapy if prefered.

 Please feel free to either drop me an initial email or give me a call me on 07541115966 if you would like to find out more.